Click below to explore:>

-Her role as Safeguarding Advisor is to receive and follow up any complaints, concerns, or allegations, to liaise with the statutory authorities, to communicate directly with the Archbishop and to refer matters of concern to the DRAMT (Diocesan Risk Assessment Management Team)
+Throughout his career he has had extensive experience of Child and Adult Protection.
+His role as Safeguarding Advisor is to receive and follow up any complaints, concerns, or allegations, to liaise with the statutory authorities, to communicate directly with the Archbishop and to refer matters of concern to the DRAMT (Diocesan Risk Assessment Management Team).

-Parish Safeguarding Co-ordinators: Volunteers based in parishes and alongside the parish priests.
+Parish Safeguarding Co-ordinators (PSCs): Volunteers based in parishes and alongside the parish priests.
 They ensure that volunteers within the church are suitably trained and checked in addition to communicating any concerns or complaints that may arise within a parish to the Safeguarding Advisor.

 Deanery Trainers: There are five deaneries in the Archdiocese.
 Each deanery has a trainer who delivers essential safeguarding training to all the volunteers.